timm/ezr/docs/roadmap.md

 ## Summary

-This book show ways to simplify the process of analytics, which involves extracting high-quality  insights from large quantities of data.
-We advocate for more efficient and  accessible analytical methods that require fewer data samples and less  complexity.
-This allows for easier verification and understanding of results.
-We highlights the benefits of using incremental methods  in building models that can provide valuable insights with minimal data.
+This book show ways to simplify the process of coding up an AI.
+ We advocate for more efficient, simpler, and  accessible methods that require fewer data samples.
+This allows for faster development, easier verification and understanding of results.
+We highlight the benefits of using incremental methods  in building models that can provide valuable insights with minimal data.

-This  book is also a critique the prevailing preference for complex solutions in the industry,  suggesting that simplicity could offer more practical and appreciable benefits but is often overlooked due to commercial interests.
+This  book is a critique of the prevailing preference for complex solutions in the industry,  suggesting that simplicity could offer more practical and appreciable benefits but is often overlooked due to commercial interests.
 The call is for a shift towards simplicity